Build Partnerships

 How do you start a Ciciv X project anyway?

-Explore principles, case studies, examples, and networks that can help you build new Civic X partnerships.
+Explore principles of partnership, partnership case studies, and networks that can help you build new Civic X partnerships.

 Selected Resources